-The proposed Renewstable® Ntokozo triggers listed activities, as indicated above, and can thus not proceed without an Environmental Authorisation issued by the Competent Authority.
-The project will thus follow the full Environmental Impact Assessment (ESIA) process, a two-phase process comprising the Scoping and the EIA phases.
+The proposed Renewstable® Qhakaza triggers listed activities, as indicated above, and can thus not proceed without an Environmental Authorisation issued by the Competent Authority.
+The project will thus follow the full Environmental Assessment (EIA), a two-phase process comprising the Scoping and the EIA phases.
 The social aspect will form part of the process to align with the requirements of South African legislation and international standards.

-Henceforth, the process will be referred to the Environmental and Social Impact Assessment (ESIA).
+Henceforth, the process will be referred to as the Environmental and Social Impact Assessment (ESIA).
 The objectives of this ESIA are to: